Chris Cornell Jr. Pays Tribute To Late Dad In Poignant Posthumous Music Video, ‘When Bad Does Good’

 Longtime fans of Chris Cornell may recall that Christopher starred in a previous music video for his dad.
 In 2015, a 9-year-old Christopher appeared in the video for “Nearly Forgot My Broken Heart,” the lead song off his father’s solo album, Higher Truth.
 Sadly, Spin reports the video was pulled because it featured images of Cornell being prepared to be hanged, including a disturbing shot of a noose being fitted around his neck, as he played a prisoner in the old West.

 Chris Cornell fans can also look forward to the Jan.
 16, 2019 tribute concert at the Forum in Los Angeles.
-The all-star tribute concert, I Am the Highway: A Tribute to Chris Cornell, will include performances by surviving members of Cornell’s past bands, Soundgarden, Audioslave, and Temple of the Dog, as well as the Foo Fighters, Metallica and Ryan Adams.
+I Am the Highway: A Tribute to Chris Cornell will include performances by surviving members of Cornell’s past bands, Soundgarden, Audioslave, and Temple of the Dog, as well as the Foo Fighters, Metallica and Ryan Adams.
 The star-studded tribute show will benefit the Chris and Vicky Cornell Foundation and The Epidermolysis Bullosa Medical Research Foundation.

 You can see Christopher Cornell in the “When Bad Does Good” video below.